Zorin-Mykhailo/Hillel2024__English/Hillel2024__English/Classes/29/readme.md

 # 📕 Home assignment 29

 ### Task 1
 Drag and drop.
-Send the screenshot of the finished task to your teacher
+Send the screenshot of the finished task to your teacher іва